OrianaVenture/VentureValheim/Progression/README.md

 There are more key options specifically for the Haldor trader under their own section.
 All vanilla items have their own configuration option if you wish to override the required key to unlock them.
 If these configurations are left blank it will use the game defaults.
 If you wish to remove only some key requirements you can achieve this by setting the item keys to your own custom key like "Trader" and then "enforce" this key in the appropriate configuration mentioned above so all players can access it.
 Similarly, you can lock items by specifying a custom key that is then never added to the game (or only given to certain players when using private keys).

 * UnlockAllHaldorItems: If true bypasses the key check for Haldor's items and unlocks everything

-#### Vanilla Public Keys

-* defeated_eikthyr
-* defeated_gdking
-* defeated_bonemass
-* defeated_dragon
-* defeated_goblinking
-* defeated_queen
-* defeated_hive
-* KilledTroll
-* killed_surtling
-* KilledBat
-* nomap
-* noportals

-#### Commands

-Due to the changes this mod makes the vanilla "setkey" command will not function as expected in most cases.
-There is an added command "setglobalkey" that will work in it's place.
-For private keys there are 4 new commands added that work similar to the vanilla public key commands: setprivatekey, removeprivatekey, resetprivatekeys, listprivatekeys.
-For example, you can set your local player's key with "setprivatekey defeated_eikthyr", or any online player with "setprivatekey defeated_eikthyr PlayerName".

-The server also tracks the player's keys in each game session.
-This list is cleared on a server restart and data for each player will only be available once the player reconnects.
-The command is "listserverkeys", if you are hosting the data will be available in the console window.
-If you have a dedicated server you can send this command to the server from the client and the data will be printed to the bepinex/logoutput.log file.

-Don't know how to use commands?
-Dedicated servers do not allow for use of commands, but there are mods that can enable them (like Server devcommands by JereKuusela).
-All of these commands are considered "cheats" except the "listprivatekeys" command.
-To use cheats you must enable them with the "devcommands" command, you may have to be an admin for them to work.

 ### Skill Manager